Long-Tailed Distribution-Aware Router For Mixture-of-Experts in Large Vision-Language Model: Abstract

 \section{Abstract}

-The mixture-of-experts (MoE), which replaces dense models with sparse architectures, has gained attention in large vision-language models (LVLMs) for achieving comparable performance with fewer activated parameters.
-Existing MoE frameworks for LVLMs focus on token-to-expert routing (TER), encouraging different experts to specialize in processing distinct tokens.
-However, these frameworks often rely on the load balancing mechanism, overlooking the inherent distributional differences between vision and language.
-To this end, we propose a \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR) for vision-language TER, tackling two challenges: (1) Distribution-aware router for modality-specific routing.
-We observe that language TER follows a uniform distribution, whereas vision TER exhibits a long-tailed distribution.
-This discrepancy necessitates distinct routing strategies tailored to each modality.
-(2) Enhancing expert activation for vision tail tokens.
-Recognizing the importance of vision tail tokens, we introduce an oversampling-like strategy by increasing the number of activated experts for these tokens.
-Experiments on extensive benchmarks validate the effectiveness of our approach.
+The mixture-of-experts (MoE) architecture, which replaces dense networks with sparse ones, has attracted significant attention in large vision-language models (LVLMs) for achieving comparable performance while activating far fewer parameters.
+Existing MoE architectures for LVLMs primarily focus on token-to-expert routing (TER), encouraging different experts to specialize in processing specific tokens.
+However, these methods typically rely on the load balancing mechanism, neglecting the inherent distributional differences between vision and language modalities.
+To address this limitation, we propose the \textbf{L}ong-\textbf{T}ailed \textbf{D}istribution-aware \textbf{R}outer (LTDR) for vision-language TER, which tackles two key challenges: (1)~Modality-specific distribution-aware routing.
+We observe that language TER generally follows a relatively uniform distribution, whereas vision TER exhibits a long-tailed distribution.
+This modality discrepancy motivates the design of specialized routing strategies for each modality.
+(2)~Vision-specific dynamic expert activation.
+Recognizing the importance of high-information vision tail tokens, we introduce a data-augmentation-inspired strategy that increases the number of activated experts, ensuring sufficient learning for these rare but informative tokens.
+On vision-language and vision benchmarks, our approach achieves consistent improvements, boosting performance by 1.2\% / 2.1\% on vision-language and 1.6\% on vision benchmarks.